West Bend, Wisconsin: Economy

 Although many current residents of West Bend work in neighboring communities, the city's economy has been historically based in manufacturing and financial services.
 West Bend Mutual Insurance Company was founded in the city in 1894 and West Bend Savings Bank (now Westbury Bank) in 1926.
-The West Bend Aluminum Company (later the West Bend Company) was founded in 1911 by Bernhardt C. Ziegler, and remained in West Bend until 2003.
+The West Bend Aluminum Company (later the West Bend Company) was founded in 1911 by Bernhard C. Ziegler, and remained in West Bend until 2003.
 Ziegler had previously founded the securities brokerage company B.C.
-Ziegler & Co. in 1902.
+Ziegler in 1902.
+Ziegler would later run for Mayor in 1914.

 In 1915, Robert H. Rolfs founded Amity Leather in downtown West Bend, which eventually became the world's largest manufacturer of leather billfolds.
 Amity leather left the city in 1996.
 The strong economy in West Bend in the 1930s led Ripley's Believe it or Not to claim that West Bend was the only city in the United States that did not enter the Great Depression.
 In 1949, the printing company Serigraph, Inc. was founded in a garage in West Bend and went on to employ people all over the world.
 The Gehl Company is also located in West Bend.